minh0518/minh0518/README.md

 <br >

-> "Never confined to surface-level skills, I pursue the **root node of knowledge tree**—the underlying fundamentals behind every decision. <br /> Along this journey, insights are organically connected and internalized, letting understanding branch and grow like the nodes of the tree"
+> "Never confined to surface-level skills, I pursue the **root node of knowledge tree**—the underlying fundamentals behind every decision.